-The Graduate School offers the Graduate Student Workshop Series, which is designed to supplement a student's academic training by providing brief, specific skill-building sessions that focus on professional and personal development.
-UC faculty, alumni, staff and community partners act as topical experts presenting on such topics as oral presentation, credit and budgeting, and nonacademic career development.
+The Graduate School offers the Graduate Student Workshop Series, which supplements a student's academic training by providing brief, specific skill-building sessions on professional and personal development.
+UC faculty, alumni, staff and community partners act as topical experts and present on such topics as oral presentation, credit, budgeting and nonacademic career development.
 UC academic departments and offices also provide workshops of relevance to graduate students.
-UC workshops provides a collegial forum in which students can sharpen skills now while they prepare for their futures.
+UC workshops are a collegial forum in which students can sharpen skills now while they prepare for their futures.